 ground_layer.set_cell(pos, 0, FLOOR_ATLAS)

-Warning: Cellular automata can produce disconnected chambers.
-Run flood fill afterward to keep only the largest connected region.
+Warning: Cellular automata can produce disconnected chambers because each cell is processed independently.
+Always run flood fill afterward to keep only the largest connected region.

 Build this yourself with the Cellular Automata tutorial →